This website uses cookies to help improve your user experience

 If you are thinking about the ways to monetize your video content, developing TV apps is the go-to strategy.
 The variety of OTT TV platforms opens up immense opportunities for expanding your audience, revenue, and prospects.
 Streaming your content via several platforms and devices multiplies the chances of your business for a major takeoff.

-In 2025, the global video streaming market is projected to reach $157.11 billion, with a compound annual growth rate (CAGR) of 21.5% through 2030.
+The global video streaming market is projected to move up from $157.11 billion with a compound annual growth rate (CAGR) of 21.5% through 2030.
 This growth is driven by increasing demand for smart devices, hyper-personalized content experiences, and the integration of AI tools that enhance viewer engagement1.

 Apple TV+ is steadily expanding its global footprint.
-The platform boasts an estimated 25 million paid subscribers, along with an additional 50 million users accessing the service through bundled promotions — totaling nearly 75 million global users2.
+The platform is expected to reach 47.7 million viewers by the end of this year, increasing by over 5% compared to the previous year2.
 The service is now available in over 230 countries and can be accessed on more than 1 billion devices, including Apple hardware, Smart TVs, game consoles, and streaming boxes3.

 When investing in app development, Apple TV teams often start by defining the right monetization strategy.
 While the platform doesn’t offer as many direct ad-based opportunities as mobile or web, there are still several effective revenue models to explore.